FitsAir: History

 Expo Aviation was established in 1997, with operations commencing in 1998 using 2 Antonov An-8 aircraft, which were later replaced by An-12s.

 In 2001, Expo Aviation started domestic operations to Jaffna using Ilyushin Il-18 and Antonov An-26 aircraft.
 Soon after this, the airline was renamed ExpoAir.

 The next year, in 2002, the airline leased 3 Fokker F27 aircraft from Oman Air.
 An additional IL-18 started operating in 2003, and ExpoAir launched cabin crew training in 2004.

 In 2005, Expo Air applied to the Civil Aviation Authority of Sri Lanka (CAASL) to operate international air cargo services to Malé, Mumbai, Tiruchirapalli, Thiruvananthapuram, Hyderabad, Vizag, Kochi, Bangalore, Chennai, Islamabad, Lahore, Karachi, Kathmandu, Chittagong, Dhaka, Bangkok, Kuala Lumpur, Singapore, Jakarta, Manila, Dubai, Abu Dhabi, Sharjah, Muscat, Jeddah, Beirut, and Cairo, as well as various cities in Australia, Africa, and Europe, with the short-haul routes utilizing the Airbus A320 and long-haul routes utilizing the Airbus A330 and Airbus A340 models.
 In 2006, ExpoAir added a Douglas DC-8 to its fleet and sold a Fokker 27.

 Starting in January 2012, Expo Air relaunched its scheduled passenger flights from Ratmalana Airport to Jaffna Airport with a brand-new Cessna 208 Caravan.
 The aircraft has 12 seats and passengers are able to reach Jaffna in less than 1 hour.

 In 2019, the airline expanded its domestic operations by introducing scheduled flights from Colombo to Batticaloa.

-Scheduled Domestic operations to Jaffna recommenced in February 2020 with 3 flights weekly operated on their ATR 72-200.
+Scheduled domestic operations to Jaffna resumed in February 2020 with three flights weekly operated on their ATR 72-200.

 In November 2020, the airline leased a former Thomas Cook Airbus A321 modified to carry cargo to operate nonstop flights to Dubai.

+In 2021, the airline got three A320-200 aircraft, which are dry-leased for passenger operations.

+On 5 October 2022, FitsAir ceremonially started its very-first scheduled, commercial passenger flights, launching Colombo (CMB) to Dubai (DXB).
+Later, this service was launched as a daily service due to higher demand from 26 March 2023.
+On 20 February 2023, airline launched Colombo (CMB) to Chennai (MAA) service.

+In May 2023, the airline crossed the 50,000 passenger mark for the first time since their scheduled passenger service started in October 2022.

 Destinations

-Expo flies to the following services to scheduled domestic and international destinations:
+FitsAir serves 7 domestic destinations and 5 international destinations in 5 countries, as of July 2025.